-(2) (iii) Is within or This area is within the core of Gorey Town. adjoining the core of an established or designated urban settlement (2) (iv) Will be The site is in the town centre.
+(2) (iii) Is within or This area is within the core of Gorey Town. adjoining the core of This area is within the core of Corey Town. an established or designated urban (2) (iv) Will be The site is in the town centre.
 The promotion of a variety of essential in achieving uses, including new residential, commercial, cultural and compact and community, in and around the town centre is important as it sustainable urban supports the creation of sustainable patterns of development. growth; and (2) (v)There are no These lands are within the urban centre and the proposed suitable alternative zoning is considered integral to consolidating and lands for the strengthening the urban core. particular use or development type in areas at lower risk of flooding within or adjoining the core of the urban centre.
 3 A flood risk The SEA Environmental Report has integrated the findings of assessment to an the SFRA. appropriate level of detail has been The CDP contains a suite of flood risk management carried out as part of objectives in relation to flooding and mitigation of flooding. the Strategic These objectives are relevant to the LAP.
 Flood Risk Environmental Management is discussed in further detail in Section 3.
-Assessment as part of the preparation of Planning applications for development proposals within the plan which Flood Zone A and B will be required to be accompanied by a demonstrates that site specific flood risk assessment appropriate to the nature flood risk to the and scale of the development and will be required to pass the Development Merceneral Letter Contraction Fred development can be the Development Management Justification Test, where adequately relevant.
-This site specific flood risk assessment must management and the comply with the requirements of the Guidelines in particular use or development with regard to a detailing the flood risk, proposing suitable of the lands will not and effective mitigation measures and addressing the cause unacceptable residual risk. or adverse impacts elsewhere.
-Mitigation measures would include: (a) Complying with recommendations, including the structural and non structural recommendations, set out in the CFRAM FRMP for the town. (b) Avoid a net reduction in the volume of floodplain storage within the lands being developed.
-This should include provision of compensatory storage preferably located within the site. (c) Proposals to include an appropriately designed freeboard.
-This should be designed to the 1 in 100 and 1 in 1000 year flood events. (d) Existing flow paths are not disrupted or compromised. (e) Surface water management to comply with SUDS
+Assessment as part of the preparation of Planning applications for development proposals within the plan which Flood Zone A and B will be required to be accompanied by a demonstrates that site specific flood risk assessment appropriate to the nature flood risk to the and scale of the development and will be required to pass development can be adequately management and the use or development of the lands will not cause unacceptable or adverse impacts elsewhere.

+the Development Management Justification Test, where relevant.
+This site specific flood risk assessment must comply with the requirements of the Guidelines in particular with regard to a detailing the flood risk, proposing suitable and effective mitigation measures and addressing the residual risk.

+Mitigation measures would include:

+- (a) Complying with recommendations, including the structural and non structural recommendations, set out in the CFRAM FRMP for the town. - (b) Avoid a net reduction in the volume of floodplain storage within the lands being developed.
+This should include provision of compensatory storage preferably located within the site. - (c) Proposals to include an appropriately designed freeboard.
+This should be designed to the 1 in 100 and 1 in 1000 year flood events. - (d) Existing flow paths are not disrupted or compromised. - (e) Surface water management to comply with SUDS